UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/working-with-components.md

 ### Building Blocks for Your App: Easy-to-Use Components

 > Think of building your app like putting together Lego bricks!
-NeoApps.AI provides building blocks called "components" to add different features and elements.
+[NeoApps.ai](https://neoapps.ai/) provides building blocks called "components" to add different features and elements.
 Here are some popular ones:
 - **Text Component**
      - The text component allows you to add headings, paragraphs, and links to your app.
 It's essential for providing information and guidance to your users.
 - **Image Component**